 This post is also available in: Svenska

-I should to give the mandatory warning about co-sleeping with your baby in the first few months.
+I’ll need to give the mandatory warning about co-sleeping with your baby in the first few months.
 There is a small increased risk of sudden infant death syndrome (SIDS) if you co-sleep with your baby in the first few months.
 However, the most important thing to do to avoid SIDS is to let your baby sleep on their back.

 I don’t believe in mind reading, but I definitely believe in emotional reading, or emotion transmission, between both humans and animals.
 And my most effective nighttime method is to work on my own feelings of peace and quiet.

-Work on strengthening your own well-being
+Work on strengthening your own wellbeing

 What are your experiences of getting your child to sleep?
 What are your best tips?